ansible/ansible-runner-service/misc/nginx/README.md

 ars_site_nginx.conf: Basic configuration for provide mutual TLS authentication in the service
 ```

-- Use the client certificate in all the computers that need to access the Ansible Runner Service, or generate and distribute individual client certificates (see the <client> part in the 'generate_certs.sh' for an example)
+- Use the client certificate in all the computers that need to access the Ansible Runner Service, or generate and distribute individual client certificates (if needed, the client certificates can be generated using the 'generate_client_cert.sh' script)

 The client certificates must be provided to the client computers where the requests to the Ansible Runner Service are going to be executed.
 This means that the final user is responsible to copy the files in */etc/ansible-runner-service/certs/client* to the client computers. or generate and distribute the clien certificates.